fmatter/digital-grammar-tutorial/README.md

 **If you just want to see the demo 🔥right now🔥**: `make` and then visit [localhost:6543](https://localhost:6543).

-Note: Quick instructions are given in parentheses.
+Note: Quick instructions are given in parentheses, making use of [this Makefile](Makefile).

 ### Setting up for the project
 First, install the python packages needed for the next two steps: